kevbite/kevbite.github.io/_posts/2018-08-13-build-and-releasing-with-vsts-for-multiple-aws-serverless-stacks.md

 git push -u origin --all
 ```

-Notice we're also downloading the `VisualStudio.gitignore` from GitHub to be used, this will exclude all the files and folders that visual studio creates.
+Notice we're also downloading the `VisualStudio.gitignore` from GitHub to be used, this will exclude all the files and folders made by visual studio but not required.

 ## The Build

 ### Build Source

-Within the _Build and Release_ section of VSTS, select to create a new Build definition then select the source of the build, in our case it will be the git repository that we've just pushed to in the last section.
+Let's go to the _Build and Release_ section of VSTS, then we will create a new Build definition then select the source of the build, in our case it will be the git repository that we've just pushed to in the last section.

 ![create-build-select-your-repository]

-When asked to _select a template_ choose the _Empty Process_ option as we'll create our own build pipeline.
+When asked to _select a template_ choose the _Empty Process_ option as we will be creating our own build pipeline.

 ## Build Pipeline